Healthy living books to improve your health and mental wellbeing

 Ask your GP or health professional

-If you feel that reading about your needs or problems may be helpful please ask your GP or health professional about Books on Prescription.
+If you feel that reading about your needs or problems may be helpful, ask your GP or health professional about Books on Prescription.

 Reading Well Books on Prescription: a national scheme

-Books on Prescription is now available across the country as the Reading Well Books on Prescription scheme - delivered in partnership with the Society of Chief Librarians as part of the Universal Health Offer for Libraries.
-The scheme is supported by health partners including the British Association for Behavioural and Cognitive Psychotherapies, the British Association for Counselling and Psychotherapy, The British Psychological Society, Mind, the National Association of Primary Care, NHS England through its Improving Access to Psychological Therapies Programme (IAPT) and the Royal Colleges of General Practitioners, Nursing and Psychiatrists.
+Books on Prescription is available across the country as the Reading Well Books on Prescription scheme - delivered in partnership with the Society of Chief Librarians as part of the Universal Health Offer for Libraries.

-The national book list is available from The Reading Agency website on the Reading Well page.
+The national book list, which shares many titles with NHS Southwark’s list, is available from The Reading Agency website.

 Booklist for dementia

-Reading Well Books on Prescription for dementia provides help and support for people with dementia, carers of people with dementia and anyone who would like to find out more about the condition or is worried about symptoms.
+Reading Well Books on Prescription for dementia promotes books that can help and support people with dementia, carers of people with dementia and anyone who'd like to find out more about the condition or is worried about symptoms.

 Reading Well for Young People promotes self-help books for young people aged 13 to 18.
 It’s a recommended booklist for young people to explore, including topics such as mental health, wellbeing and how we feel about things.